fbpx

 Meals Read More

 Each morning, enjoy a homemade breakfast of your choice at your accommodation or nearby.
-Lunch will be taken either in a cafe or a Wilderness Picnic along your hiking route.
+Lunch will be taken either in a cafe or a wilderness picnic along your hiking route.
 Your guide will provide water and tasty Irish snacks throughout the week.
 Evening meals are included on the first and last nights only.
 For all other evenings, your Wilderness Guide can provide expert recommendations.

 Inclusions Read More